givemeabreak432/KanjiGame/readme.txt

 -currently only searches through meaning
 -possibly romaji search for on/kun

+Quiz function-
+-QuizSettings holds quiz settings set in QuizLoader.
+-Extrapolate on QuizLoader settings available
+-Add error catching for lists of length 0
+-QuizLength function, should always be less than length of list.
+-add quiz complete error states

 kanjiinfo script
 -this script has evolved to hold information regarding current kanji, list, display etc -this will be passed to display scripts nested inside